Freeze-in and freeze-out generation of lepton asymmetries after baryogenesis in the $\nu$MSM: Late-time lepton asymmetries

 Now our aim is to clarify whether the asymmetry at level \eqref{required_total} can be indeed generated via the mechanism described in section~\ref{sec:generation_of_asymmetry}.
-To answer this question we have performed a scan of the parameter space.
+To answer this question, we have performed a scan of the parameter space.
 Equations~\eqref{kin_eq} were solved numerically using the Fortran code based on LSODE~\cite{LSODE}, see ref.~\cite{Eijima:2018qke} for details.
 The parameters considered in the scan are listed in table~\ref{table_parameters}.
+The upper limit on the HNL mass is chosen to ensure that our kinetic equations account for all relevant processes.
+In order to consider heavier HNLs, more decay channels have to be added, see~\cite{Klaric:2021cpi} for details.
+Our results below show that the mass range considered in table~\ref{example_parameters} is sufficient to study the dominant channel of the LTA generation.

 First we have scanned over the broad range of the parameters and identified the most interesting region.
 In this region (dubbed ``large LTA'' in table \ref{table_parameters}) we performed more detailed scans.

 It is interesting to note that even for $\delta = 0, \eta = 0$ large asymmetry can be generated.
-Let us stress that sufficiently large LTA can only be generated in the case of normal hierarchy of neutrino masses.
+Let us stress that sufficiently large LTA can only be generated in the case of the normal hierarchy of neutrino masses.

 Our numerical analysis confirmed qualitative considerations of section~\ref{sub:most_efficient_asymmetry_generation} for $M<5$~GeV.
 Namely, $|\imw| \ll 1$ to ensure the smallness of the rates; $\rew \simeq \pi/2$ to allow for cancellations between Majorana and Higgs contributions to the physical mass difference, see figure~\ref{fig:scatter_plot}.